Estimate Disclaimers: Terms and Conditions Samples for Your Business

 4. Schedule terms

 Scheduling terms refer to when the services will be performed.
-For example:
+Here’s a short disclaimer example you can use:

 [Company name] will complete the services as per the schedule provided within this estimate.